haberdashPI/vscode-modal-keys/tutorial.md

         "n": "modalkeys.nextMatch",
         "N": "modalkeys.previousMatch",
 ```

 There are some subtle differences in the search functionality as well.
 Instead
 of just highlighting matches ModalKeys selects them.
-This is preferable
+This is preferable anyway,
-anyway, as replacing needs to be done manually with selection commands.
-Finally,
-`modalkeys.search` does not support regexes.
-Use VS Code's built-in find
+as replacing needs to be done manually with selection commands.
+Use VS Code's
-command, if you need regex support.
+built-in find command, if you need regex support.

 ## Conclusion